If you travel on a budget, and love local food, THIS BLOG POST IS FOR YOU!

 WARUNG PAK TAM CORNER

-Warung Pak Tam Corner is also one of our favorite restaurant in Pantai Cenang.
-We eat here nearly every night!
+Warung Pak Tam Corner is also one of our favorite restaurants in Pantai Cenang.
+We eat here a few times a week (for dinner).

 We tried plenty of meals here and our favorites are:

 - Ayam Kicap (Soy sauce chicken) – RM 9 (≃1,90€),

 - Ayam Goreng Kunyit (chicken turmeric – make sure to ask for a small bowl of chili sauce) – RM 9,